replicatedhq/kURL/docs/arch/README.md

 This section describes our response to these forces.
 It is stated in full sentences, with active voice.
 "We will ..."

+## Solution

+Optional.

+More details explaining our response.
+The "how".
+This is our opportunity to elaborate on the decision's design and implementation.
+Once again in full sentences, with active voice.

 ## Status